 - first school in North Carolina to offer a Ph.D. in nursing (1989).

-- The School of Nursing tied for fourth in the U.S. News & World Report Best Graduate School Rankings for 2012.
-For nursing specialties, the School tied for fourth in the psychiatric/mental health clinical nurse specialist category, was sixth for nursing service administration, placed tenth for pediatric nurse practitioner, and was eleventh for family nurse practitioner.
+- The School of Nursing tied for 17th in the U.S. News & World Report Best Graduate School Rankings for 2016.
+For nursing specialties, the School tied for fifth for the health-care systems administration specialty.
+Read more.

-- Of the UNC School of Nursing students who took the NCLEX between January and June 2010, 95 percent passed it on the first try.
+- Of the UNC School of Nursing students who took the NCLEX in 2013, 95 percent passed it on the first try.

 The School of Nursing has both CCNE and NC BON accreditation through 2021.